myles332/myles332/README.md

 ## Welcome!
 - 👋 Hi!
 I'm Myles Anderson, and I'm currently studying Electrical and Computer Engineering at Princeton with minors in Statistics & Machine Learning and Computer Science.
 ## Projects
+- I'm currently working on [TigerJunction](https://junction.tigerapps.org/recalplus) as part of TigerApps, Princeton's student developer team.
-- I'm currently working with Stanford AI Lab on [alphaXiv](https://alphaxiv.org), an open online forum for ML researchers.
+- I've also worked with Stanford AI Lab on [alphaXiv](https://alphaxiv.org), an open online forum for ML researchers.
 - I'm also building an AI streaming app called [Spinning](https://spinning1.vercel.app).
 ## Interests / Skills
 - I'm interested in many areas of computer science and engineering - especially ML systems, security, and cloud computing.